TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 So, these are some ways to reduce your TV’s power consumption.
 If you follow these tips, you will definitely see a reduction in your energy bills.
 It may not be a significant change since Smart TVs are already power efficient, but every little bit counts.

 But if you don’t mind paying extra cents for your electricity bill, then there’s really no need to worry about reducing your TV’s power consumption.
 It will perform better, and you’ll enjoy your TV time more.

-While they aren’t the smallest of home appliances, TVs use the least power compared to most home electronics.
-The average power usage of a TV is around 100 watts, but it can range from 50 to 400 watts depending on the model, screen size, and the technology.
+While they aren’t the smallest home appliances, TVs use the least power compared to most home electronics.
+The average power usage of a TV is around 100 watts, but it can range from 50 to 400 watts depending on the model, screen size, and technology.

-And usually, the new technology uses less power than older technology.
+Usually, the new technology uses less power than older technology.
 That’s why you need to embrace more recent technologies.
 It will bring you all the perks of the new technology while saving you some money on your energy bills.